 The bill, introduced by Representative Deshotel, aims to enhance the regulation of broadband services in Louisiana by amending existing laws and establishing new provisions.
 It grants the office of broadband development and connectivity exclusive authority to oversee and enforce compliance with broadband programs, including the GUMBO initiatives.
 Key provisions include the development of rules and standards for broadband implementation, the establishment of a complaint resolution process, and the ability to investigate noncompliance issues such as inadequate service levels and pricing violations.
 The bill also specifies that no other state agency can regulate broadband compliance unless explicitly authorized by law.

-Additionally, the bill modifies the financial management of the GUMBO program by increasing the administration fee from 1% to 2.5% of appropriated funds, allowing for greater flexibility in hiring third-party contractors.
-It also revises the disbursement structure for grantees, enabling the office to determine completion thresholds for funding rather than adhering to fixed percentages.
-The GUMBO 3.0 and 4.0 programs are further defined, allowing for grants to be awarded to various eligible entities while ensuring compliance with state procurement laws.
-Overall, the bill seeks to improve broadband service delivery and accountability in Louisiana.
+Additionally, the bill modifies the financial management of the GUMBO program by increasing the administration fee from 1% to 2.5% of appropriated funds and allowing the same percentage for hiring third-party contractors.
+It also revises the disbursement process for grantees, enabling the office to determine completion thresholds for funding rather than adhering to fixed percentages.
+The legislation establishes the GUMBO 3.0 and GUMBO 4.0 programs, which will provide grants to various entities for addressing challenges in economic development and other sectors, while ensuring compliance with state procurement laws.

 HB689 Engrossed: 51:32(B)